-National Parks in the USA are struggling to cope with the impact of bear selfies, a new craze that involves taking a selfie with a bear in the background.
+National parks in the USA are struggling to cope with the impact of bear selfies, a craze that involves taking a selfie with a bear in the background.
 It has become so commonplace that officials in Sierra Nevada have issued a public safety warning.

 It’s not just wild animals and cliff faces that selfie takers need to watch out for.
 A Japanese tourist died after slipping on the stairs while taking a selfie at the Royal Gate at the Taj Mahal.
 Even the most benign tourist attractions can turn deadly if you don’t pay attention.

-Indeed, India has the most selfie-related deaths in the world, with a staggering 40% of worldwide deaths while taking a self-portrait recorded in the country.
-In response, police in Mumbai recently declared 16 "no-selfie" zones across the city, with authorities warning that those who take selfies in risky areas would be fined.
+Indeed, India has the most selfie-related deaths in the world.
+In response, police in Mumbai recently declared 16 'no-selfie' zones across the city, with authorities warning that those who take selfies in risky areas would be fined.

 The new law came in too late for a 32-year-old Spanish man at a similar event in Villaseca de la Sagra.
 He left the spectator area to get a selfie with the charging bulls and was gored, dying in hospital from his wounds a few hours later.